tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 aka: !!seq
   - "Irresistible Impulse - The Sad History of the Queer Panic Defense in America"
   - "The Queer Panic Defense (Thumbnail)"
-  - "Irresistible Impulse - The History of the Queer Panic Defense in America" (Opening Credits)
+  - "Irresistible Impulse - The History of the Queer Panic Defense in America (Opening Credits)"
 topics: !!seq
 links: !!seq
   - "https://archive.org/details/james-somerton-public-records/The+History+of+Gay+Panic.mp4"